Migrate on-premises Apache Hadoop clusters to Azure HDInsight - data migration best practices

-- Express Route - ExpressRoute is an Azure service that lets you create private connections between Microsoft datacenters and infrastructure that’s on your premises or in a colocation facility.
-ExpressRoute connections do not go over the public Internet, and offer higher security, reliability, and speeds with lower latencies than typical connections over the Internet.
+Express Route - ExpressRoute is an Azure service that lets you create private connections between Microsoft datacenters and infrastructure that’s on your premises or in a colocation facility.
+ExpressRoute connections don't go over the public Internet, and offer higher security, reliability, and speeds with lower latencies than typical connections over the Internet.
 For more information, see Create and modify an ExpressRoute circuit.

-- Data Box offline data transfer - Data Box, Data Box Disk, and Data Box Heavy devices help you transfer large amounts of data to Azure when the network isn’t an option.
+Data Box offline data transfer - Data Box, Data Box Disk, and Data Box Heavy devices help you transfer large amounts of data to Azure when the network isn’t an option.
 These offline data transfer devices are shipped between your organization and the Azure datacenter.
 They use AES encryption to help protect your data in transit, and they undergo a thorough post-upload sanitization process to delete your data from the device.
 For more information on the Data Box offline transfer devices, see Azure Data Box Documentation - Offline Transfer.
 For more information on migration of Hadoop clusters, see Use Azure Data Box to migrate from an on-premises HDFS store to Azure Storage.

 The following table has approximate data transfer duration based on the data volume and network bandwidth.
 Use a Data box if the data migration is expected to take more than three weeks.